idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/ParallelSubsetSimulation.md

 ## Description

-PSS is used for efficiently estimating small failure probabilities and for conducting optimization under uncertainties when dealing with computationally expensive finite element (FE) models.
+PSS is used for efficiently estimating small failure probabilities and for conducting optimization under uncertainties when dealing with computationally expensive numerical models.
-It can result in 2-3 orders of magnitude lesser calls to the FE model when estimating failure probabilities or conducting optimization under uncertain compared to standard Monte Carlo or Latin Hypercube Sampling.
-PSS works by creating intermediate failure thresholds to efficiently transition from sampling from the nominal input space to sampling from input spaces which optimize the FE model output.
+It can result in 2-3 orders of magnitude fewer calls to the numerical model when estimating failure probabilities or conducting optimization under uncertainty compared to standard Monte Carlo or Latin Hypercube Sampling.
+PSS works by creating intermediate failure thresholds to efficiently transition from sampling from the nominal input space to sampling from input spaces which optimize the numerical model output.
 Use of Markov Chain Monte Carlo (MCMC) is key to the PSS algorithm.
 In fact, PSS uses hundreds of Markov Chains to efficiently propagate to the regions of the input space that are most important with respect to optimizing the model output.
 Since these Markov chains are independent of each other,